 Did you know?
 Wine makers don't have to label their wine as a blend as long as 75% of the wine is from a single varietal.

 Book Your wine blending Classes at Vino Bambino below!

 WINE BLENDING EXPERIENCE

-Craft your own signature blend in our Hidden Wine boutique, located in the chic underground of Storage Coordinators outside of Philadelphia.
-Our practiced Wine Steward will guide you through an in-depth understanding of grape varietals and their flavor profiles so you may create your own masterpiece to take home.
+Craft your own signature blend in our hidden urban winery, located in the chic underground of Storage Coordinators outside of Philadelphia.
+Our practiced wine steward will guide you through an in-depth understanding of grape varietals and their flavor profiles so you may create your own masterpiece to take home.
 This hands-on experience is ideal for making memories on vacation, a unique date night, girls’ get-together, or even entertaining clients.

 Private and Group experiences are available upon request.

 Reservations available at Vino Bambino or by calling (610) 299-5008.

 Each grape variety that’s added to a wine blend contributes a special attribute, which combines to create a perfectly well-rounded, rich and smooth tasting wine.
 Wines from Bordeaux and Champagne are world-renowned for their exceptional wine blends.

 So, what grapes make the perfect blends?
 Here are a few examples of some popular wine blends.